|

 I am mostly done designing at this point.
 I have to see what it

 looks like following the Ajax brake chain under the car.
-I did not originally get
+I did not originally

-them .050.
+started.
+I made them .050.
 That has helped with stopping most of the warping.

 My cars are completely designed and “built” in the USA.
-It is unfortunate
+It is

-someone that was laid off in Chelahis Washington because of the move to Mexico.
+private messages with someone that was laid off in Chelahis Washington because

 These 2 cars were featured in my YouTube here.
 I dare say that